These algorithms are good for scaling state spaces, but not actions spaces.

 The discounted rate occupancy measure tells us how probable that after a certain number of passes we will be in a certain state.

-The $1 - \gamma$ factor is a normalization constant.
+The factor is a normalization constant.

 We can write the policy gradient as: